Vyral/greg-harrelson-recruiting/_drafts/open-your-eyes-to-the-value-you-deserve.md

 {% include youtube.html %}

-Is your broker providing you the resources you need to grow your business?
-If not, perhaps it’s time to talk to them about it.
+<center>Is your broker providing you the resources you need to grow your business?
+If not, perhaps it’s time to talk to them about it.</center>

 Are you tired of brokers asking you what you’re going to do to grow your business, or bring more listings into the company, or write more contracts?